New home sales surged 20.7% in March to 1.02 million - WTMJ

 AP Economics Writer

-WASHINGTON (AP) — Sales of new homes surged 20.7% in March, rebounding from the previous month when severe winter storms wreaked havoc in many parts of the country.
+WASHINGTON (AP) — Sales of new homes surged 20.7% in March to the highest level since 2006, rebounding from a sharp decline the previous month when severe winter storms wreaked havoc in many parts of the country.

 The median sales price of a new home sold in March was $330,800, up only 0.8% from the median sales price a year ago.